-Coffee is a globally beloved drink that gets consumed daily.
-However, not many people have a few thousand dollars spare to buy a decent coffee maker.
+Coffee is a globally beloved drink that is consumed daily.
+However, few people have a few thousand dollars to buy a decent coffee maker.

 You can make coffee without a coffee maker by brewing your coffee on the stovetop or microwave.
 Alternatively, you can make cold brew, homemade filter coffee, DIY French press, or use coffee bags.
 Each of these methods has its advantages and offers varying results.